The Hub's Statement on Anti-Racism and Social Injustice in Our Community

 We call on the City of Minneapolis to surrender the 3rd Precinct building and property to the community.
 We believe that space can be transformed into something that truly serves our neighborhood and community, and that alternative development proposals should be led by our BIPOC neighbors.
 The Hub is committed to supporting those initiatives through direct and financial aid, and contributing to those developments where our skills and mission can provide a positive impact.
 We have submitted a request to our City Council Rep, Alondra Cano, to this effect, and encourage other Ward 9 (and Ward 12) residents and business owners to do the same.

-Since The Hub was founded in 2002, we have set aside jobs in our Service Department for our Apprenticeship Program, aimed at creating space and opportunity for folx who have been marginalized by/in our industry.
+Since The Hub was founded in 2002, we have set aside jobs in our Service Department for our Apprenticeship Program, aimed at creating space and opportunity for folx who have been marginalized by and within our industry.
 While we are indebted to this program for the past and present leadership of staff, coordinators, and worker owners who came to The Hub through the apprenticeship program, we have received valuable feedback from past participants highlighting the shortcomings both within the program and our workplace culture.
 We advocate for other bike shops across the city to invest in similar programs and join us in committing to work directly with relevant community organizations to ensure that these programs are grounded in equity and justice.

 Each year, The Hub donates 5% of our profits to community groups who align with our values surrounding alternative transportation, environmental justice, and Cooperative power through our People & the Planet Fund.
 Our internal committee in charge of those funds will continue to use it to support community efforts whose work aligns with our mission while centering racial justice.